ICYMI: Goffin's rare Federer-Nadal double

 Goffin saw off Nadal in the round-robin stage at the O2 Arena in London earlier this week, with the Spaniard quitting the ATP Finals afterward, saying it was a "miracle" he had made the match so competitive because of tendinitis in his right knee.

-Goffin had previously failed to beat either Federer or Nadal in eight attempts (six versus Federer, two against Nadal), and afterwards claimed the Federer win was the best of his career.
+Goffin had previously failed to beat either Federer or Nadal in eight attempts (six versus Federer, two against Nadal), and afterward claimed the Federer win was the best of his career.

-Nadal managed to play for more than two and a half hours against him, too, and didn't withdraw until after it.
+Nadal managed to play for more than 2½ hours against Goffin, too, and didn't withdraw until after it.
 An asterisk against the Goffin double would be pretty harsh.

 A moment @David__Goffin will never forget...